mypiaware/virtual-radar-server-installation/README.md

 This script may be safely ran multiple times if wanting to change a few of the settings from the original installation.

-This script has been confirmed to work with VRS version 2.4.4 on Raspberry Pi OS Buster (32-bit -- Desktop & Lite), Ubuntu 20.04 and Fedora 31.  [(Please read the important note below regarding Fedora 32!)](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#fedora-32-issue)  Note that "Raspberry Pi OS" was recently known as "Raspbian".
+This script has been confirmed to work with VRS version 2.4.4 (the latest official release) on Raspberry Pi OS Buster (32-bit -- Desktop & Lite), Debian 10 and Fedora 33.
+This script may also install on other popular Linux distributions.
+However, please read the important note below regarding other operating systems and the [Mono issue](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#mono-issue).
+Note that "Raspberry Pi OS" was recently known as "Raspbian".

 The author of this VRS installation script has nothing to do with the creation, development or support of VRS.
-Please visit the VRS website and also consider donating towards this amazing project:  [www.virtualradarserver.co.uk](http://www.virtualradarserver.co.uk/)
+Please visit the VRS website and also consider donating towards this amazing project:  [www.virtualradarserver.co.uk](http://www.virtualradarserver.co.uk/ "Virtual Radar Server")

 An example of a VRS webpage: